 Important information for interpreting these mortality statistics:

-this bulletin uses breakdowns of 7 calendar days as an alternative to the 5 days used previously, to allow for deaths that occur on or just before weekends and bank holidays, when it is unlikely that registrations will be recorded until the next working day
+- this bulletin uses breakdowns of seven calendar days as an alternative to the five days used previously, to allow for deaths that occur on or just before weekends and bank holidays, when it is unlikely that registrations will be recorded until the next working day

 The mortality publications the Office for National Statistics (ONS) produces are based on death registrations.
 For the majority of publications we report by the year a death was registered, but there are a limited number of publications that are based on the year a death occurred, or feature tables based on the year a death occurred, for example, excess winter mortality.

 Earlier this year we published a methodology article outlining a method we have developed to estimate the number of deaths likely to have occurred, based on previous experience of the pattern of registration delays, including the effects of bank holidays.
 Data based on this estimation method are published in our Deaths registered weekly in England and Wales bulletin.

 The use of registration year data for most of our publications allows the statistics to be produced in a timely way and avoids the need for annual figures to be updated, as deaths that occurred in a completed year are registered subsequently.